zmcddn/coding-interview-guide/Templates/quick_sort.md

         """
         Quick sort with 3 partition
-        The main idea is that we still have the same pivot point, but instead of comparing with just smaller and greated or equal, we take out the equal case and process it individually. a[lo,lt-1] < pivot
+        The main idea is that we still have the same pivot point, but instead of comparing with just smaller and greater or equal, we take out the equal case and process it individually. a[lo,lt-1] < pivot
         a[lt, i-1] = pivot